Common Career Mistakes and How to Avoid Them

 How Do You Stay Competitive?

-- Begin by identifying a mentor who will offer guidance, collaborations, connections or highlight ways to improve.
+- Begin by identifying a mentor who will offer advice, guidance, connections or suggest areas for improvement.

 Negativity

-Negativity isn’t a part of any work environment.
-It can make people feel uncomfortable, which makes communication difficult again hindering chances to grow.
-Apart from damaging relationships with peers and supervisors which could lead to slowing down your career.
+Negativity has no place in any workplace.
+It makes employees feel uncomfortable, which makes communication difficult again hindering chances to grow.
+Along with causing problems with peers and supervisors which can potentially lead to delays in professional development.

 Overcommitting Workload

-Overcommitment in most cases leads to burnout, errors, and internal discontent.
-While it’s important to put in the effort to the fullest extent, committing beyond one’s capabilities can result in less efficiency and less desirable results.
+Overcommitment in most cases leads to burnout, mistakes and internal discontent.
+While it’s important to put in the effort to the fullest extent, committing beyond one’s capabilities will lead to less productivity and the expected outcomes.

 - Practicing Time Management Techniques